Azure/azure-arc-for-vmware-scripts/batch-enablement/README.md

 ## Step 1

+> [!NOTE]
+> If all the VMs in your vCenter use the same user account, you can skip **Step 1** and **Step 2** and directly run the script in **Step 3** with the `-UseDiscoveredInventory` switch.
+> `./arcvmware-batch-enablement.ps1 -VCenterId /subscriptions/12345678-1234-1234-1234-1234567890ab/resourceGroups/contoso-rg/providers/Microsoft.ConnectedVMwarevSphere/vcenters/contoso-vcenter -EnableGuestManagement -UseDiscoveredInventory`

 If you have multiple set of user accounts for the VMs, you need to split your inventory into different groups.
 For each group, we use a single user account to install guest agent on the VMs.
 To generate the inventory of VMs, you can run the script without any `-VMInventoryFile` parameter.
 The script will generate the inventory by running Azure Resource Graph (ARG) query.